batteries-included/batteries-included/static/src/content/doc/how-it-works.md

   for specific batteries.
 For example, PostgreSQL clusters are defined using custom resources provided by the PostgreSQL operator.
-- **Integration Resources**: Resources that connect different batteries, such as ServiceMonitors for Prometheus integration or network policies for controlling communication between batteries.
+- **Integration Resources**: Resources that connect different batteries, such as ServiceMonitors for Prometheus integration, network policies for controlling communication between batteries, and Keycloak realms for self-hosted OAuth authentication across services.
+These integration resources ensure secure and consistent authentication throughout the platform.

 These resources are generated from templates based on user configuration and platform defaults.
 The templates use a combination of static values and dynamic